The 2014 Microsoft Product Roadmap

 Microsoft plans to improve the UI for accessing "role-specific information" in Dynamics GP 2010 R2.
 The workflow approval process will be enhanced as well.
 Finally, there will be improved informational flow to "fact boxes" and "action shortcuts," which provide information about people during instant messaging chat sessions.

 The latter improvement appears to be associated with Lync, the Microsoft UC product.
 According to a Microsoft blog post, users of Dynamics GP 2010 R2 will be able to create "sales orders, purchase orders or sales invoices directly from Microsoft Lync."
-[Return to 2011 product list.]
+[BACK TO 2011 PRODUCT LIST]

 Windows MultiPoint Server 2011